 The CATIE Center is committed to promoting excellence in interpreting education.
 Our work involves Deaf and hearing faculty, staff, students, stakeholders, and innovative partners both locally and nationally.
 Established in 2005 as the Collaborative for the Advancement of Teaching Excellence, we now go by the name CATIE.

 St. Catherine University has been awarded grant funds from the U.S. Department of Education, Rehabilitation Services Administration to advance interpreter education since 1999.
-In 2016, two grants were awarded for 2017–2021:
+Recently, two grants were awarded for 2021-2026.

 If you’d like to receive email updates about our projects, please subscribe to our mailing list.

-To find another sponsor, search RID's sponsor database.
+To find a sponsor for an event you are hosting or attending, search RID's sponsor database.

 Although the contents of this webpage were developed under a grant from the Department of Education, these contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal government.